aws-samples/sample-build-a-life-science-research-assistant-using-strands-agents/README.md

 ## Using the Drug Discovery Agent

-1. **Select a Model**: Choose from available foundation models (Claude 3.7 Sonnet, Claude 3.5 Sonnet, or Claude 3.5 Haiku)
+1. **Select a Model**: Choose from available foundation models (Claude 4 Sonnet, Claude 3.7 Sonnet, Claude 3.5 Sonnet, or Claude 3.5 Haiku)

 2. **Ask Questions**: Examples of questions you can ask:
    - "Please generate a report for HER2 including recent news, recent research, related compounds, and ongoing clinical trials."